Homotopy invariance of 4-manifold decompositions: connected sums: Introduction

 \begin{rem} For certain groups $\pi_1(X)$ unknown in $NDL$, such as poly-surface groups, results on exactness at $\cN_\TOP(X)$ are found in \cite{HillmanBook, Khan_smoothable, HegRep, CavSpa}. \end{rem}

-\begin{rem} The modular group $PSL(2,\Z) \cong C_2 * C_3$ is a tantalyzing example of a free product of $NDL$ groups.
+\begin{rem} The modular group $PSL(2,\Z) \cong C_2 * C_3$ is an example of a free product of $NDL$ groups.
 It has a discrete cofinite-area action on $\bbH^2$.
-Our theorem in the non-orientable case neither includes it nor $SL(2,\Z) \cong C_4 *_{C_2} C_6$.
+However our theorem in the non-orientable case excludes it and $SL(2,\Z) \cong C_4 *_{C_2} C_6$.
 The group $PSL(2,\Z)$ plays a key role in the orientable case of free products \cite{CD2}. \end{rem}

 Let us conclude this subsection with an application to fibering of 5-manifolds.
 Partial results were obtained in \cite{Weinberger_fibering, Khan_fibering}.
 The proof is located in Section~\ref{sec:main_proofs}.